 Charlie is also a Scientific Advisor to WWARN’s in vitro module, and was a driving force behind the development of WWARN’s IVART tool which allows analysis of large in vitro datasets via a free, online server.
 The tool is now the preferred analysis method for a number of in vitro scientists.
 Charlie also leads MORU’s collaborative work on malaria in Afghanistan.

 Charlie is a Visiting Professor at Mahidol University, and plays an active role in the Faculty of Tropical Medicine’s Molecular Tropical Medicine and Genetics Department.
 His particular interests include antimalarial drug resistance, evolutionary aspects of malaria biology, parasite clearance mechanisms and the diagnosis of uncomplicated and severe malaria.

 Prior to joining MORU, Charlie was an MRC Clinician Scientist Fellow.
-He is a Consultant Physician with an Honorary Contract at the John NHS Hospitals NHS Trust, and takes part in the acute general medicine on-call rota.
+He is a Consultant Physician with an Honorary Contract at the Oxford University Hospitals NHS Trust, and takes part in the acute general medicine on-call rota.